-Stock-based compensation expense was \$28 million, \$21 million and \$20 million for 2021, 2020 and 2019, respectively.
-In 2020 and 2019, \$\Sigma\$ million and \$1 million, respectively was recorded within restructuring costs on the Consolidated Statements of Income/(Loss).
-Further for 2019, \$4 million was recorded within separation-related costs on the Consolidated Statements of Income/(Loss).
+Stock-based compensation expense was \$33 million, \$28 million and \$21 million for 2022, 2021 and 2020, respectively.
+In 2020, \$2 million was recorded within restructuring costs on the Consolidated Statements of Income/(Loss).

-16. SEGMENT INFORMATION
+17. SEGMENT INFORMATION

 The reportable segments presented below represent the Company's operating segments for which separate financial information is available and is utilized on a regular basis by its chief operating decision maker to assess performance and allocate resources.
 In identifying its reportable segments, the Company also considers the nature of services provided by its operating segments.
-Management evaluates the operating results of each of its reportable segments based upon net revenues and "adjusted EBITDA", which is defined as net income/(loss) excluding net interest expense, depreciation and amortization, early extinguishment of debt charges, impairment charges, restructuring and related charges, contract termination costs, transaction-related items (acquisition-, disposition- or separation-related), foreign currency impacts of highly inflationary countries, stock-based compensation expense, income taxes and development advance notes amortization.
+Management evaluates the operating results of each of its reportable segments based upon net revenues and "adjusted EBITDA", which is defined as net income/(loss) excluding net interest expense, depreciation and amortization, early extinguishment of debt charges, impairment charges, restructuring and related charges, contract termination costs, transaction-related items (acquisition-, disposition- or separation-related), (gain)/loss on asset sales, foreign currency impacts of highly inflationary countries, stock-based compensation expense, income taxes and development advance notes amortization.
 The Company believes that adjusted EBITDA is a useful measure of performance for its segments which, when considered with U.S. GAAP measures, allows a more complete understanding of its operating performance.
 The Company uses this measure internally to assess operating performance, both absolutely and in comparison to other companies, and to make day to day operating decisions, including in the evaluation of selected compensation decisions.
 The Company's presentation of adjusted EBITDA may not be comparable to similarly-titled measures used by other companies.
 During the first quarter of 2021, the Company modified the definition of adjusted EBITDA to exclude the amortization of development advance notes to reflect how the Company's chief operating decision maker reviews operating performance beginning in 2021.
 The Company has applied the modified definition of adjusted EBITDA to all periods presented.

-Hotel Franchising Н lotel Management Corporate and Other Total
+I Hotel Franchising Н Iotel Management Corporate and Other Total

+Year Ended or as of December 31, 2022

+Net revenues \$ 1,277 \$ 221 \$ - \$ 1,498

+Adjusted EBITDA 679 37 (66) 650

+Depreciation and amortization 63 5 9 77

+Segment assets 3,711 113 299 4,123

+Capital expenditures 33 6 39

 Year Ended or as of December 31, 2021

-Net revenues \$ 1,099 \$ 466 \$ - \$ 1,565
+Net revenues \$ 1,099 \$ 466 \$ \$ 1,565

 Adjusted EBITDA 592 57 (59) 590

 Depreciation and amortization 60 26 9 95

 Segment assets 3,575 394 300 4,269

 Capital expenditures 30 4 3 37

 Year Ended or as of December 31, 2020

 Net revenues \$ 863 \$ 437 \$ \$ 1,300

 Adjusted EBITDA (b) 392 13 (69) 336

 Depreciation and amortization 63 25 10 98

 Segment assets 3,629 418 597 4,644

 Capital expenditures 24 4 5 33

-Year Ended or as of December 31, 2019

-Net revenues \$ 1,279 \$ 768 \$ 6 \$ 2,053

-Adjusted EBITDA (b) 629 66 (74) 621

-Depreciation and amortization 72 26 11 109

-Segment assets 3,817 500 216 4,533

-Capital expenditures 35 8 7 50